tangle-network/eigenlayer-bls-template/README.md

 ```sh
 cargo tangle blueprint create --name <project-name> --eigenlayer <type>
 ```
 where `<project-name>` is the name of the project that will be generated, and `<type>` is BLS or ECDSA.
 If you aren't sure which type to use, you likely want the default: BLS.
+After all, this is the template for BLS.
 If you don't specify a type, it will default to BLS.

+Upon running the above command, you will be prompted with questions regarding the setup for your generated project.
+If you aren't sure for any of them, you can just hit enter to select the default for that questions.

+### Note
+If you choose to use `foundry.toml` for the Soldeer configuration (the default), you will need to delete the following files from the `contracts` directory:
+- `foundry.toml`
+- `remappings.txt`
+- `soldeer.lock`

+This will allow the generated project to work out of the box.
+This will be fixed in the future, so that nothing needs to be deleted.

 ## 📚 Overview